mmsaki/leveldb/README.md

 1. running the same database in node and the browser
 1. when your data isn't very relational
-1. building your own kaap architecture
+1. building your own kappa architecture